 - Waste from wound infections and other acquired infections

-• Human hygiene products from infectious cases and all related soiled surgical dressings
+- Human hygiene products from infectious cases and all related soiled surgical dressing

 - Swabs and other similar waste

 - Sharps – these are items that could cause cuts or puncture wounds, including: Hypodermic Needles, Syringes with needles attached, Scalpels and other blades.
 This includes sharps that are self-administered.

 Maldon District Council does not supply sharps boxes, these will need to be purchased from your GP or supplied via a prescription.
 Please note hypodermic needles that are not contained within a proper sharps box will not be collected.
 Waste produced by treatment administered by a medical professional becomes their responsibility to dispose of.